socalledsound/nu-scripts/week1/01-intros/w1-v-01-welcome to course.md

 JS logo

 [VO]
-But the main thing you'll learn isn't any of these specific technologies and in a sense, it isn't even React.
+But the main thing you'll learn isn't any of these specific technologies or libraries and in a sense, it isn't even React.
 The main thing you'll learn is advanced level javascript, because good React code is good functional javascript.

-[SC]

-[VO]
-If you're new to the functional style of javascript, you're in for a treat!

-[SC]

-[VO]
-We'll also build a few smaller projects along the way, so that you have a chance to practice your skills.
-Our hope is that these smaller projects will help give you the confidence you need to get started building your own projects, because while React is challenging, the biggest challenge of all is the challenge you need to present to yourself, to take the skills you learn here and build stuff!

-So remember: always be working on your portfolio project or some small side project, even if you don't feel that you have the skills to do it -- you'll GET the skills by doing the work.

-[SC]

-[VO]
-And by far the biggest of those skills that you'll learn will be javascript.

 [SC]
 JS logo